vildesboe/vector/README.md

 # Vector Class

-This is my awesome vector class from IN1910.
+Vector class and GitHub intro from IN1910.